apify/apify-docs/docs/storage/dataset.md

 });
 ```

-[See the SDK documentation](https://sdk.apify.com/docs/guides/data-storage#dataset) and the `Dataset` class's [API reference](https://sdk.apify.com/docs/api/dataset#datasetpushdatadata) for more information on managing datasets with the Apify SDK.
+[See the SDK documentation](https://sdk.apify.com/docs/guides/data-storage#dataset) and the `Dataset` class's [API reference](https://sdk.apify.com/docs/api/dataset#datasetpushdatadata) for details on managing datasets with the Apify SDK.

 ### [](#javascript-api-client) JavaScript API client